 Please note that in shared hosting, you don’t get any dedicated resources.
 All resources are shared across all users of that particular server.

-At any given point in time, if there are fewer users accessing the server, you will get access to a good amount of resources.
+At any given point in time, if fewer users are accessing the server, you will get access to a good amount of resources.
 But on the flip side, you will lose access to additional resources when all users start using the server.

-In shared hosting, each user hosts their individual website files in their space.
-Other users can not access those files, nor they can edit those.
+In shared hosting, each user hosts their website files in their space.
+Other users can not access those files, nor they can edit them.
 However, there are instances when some users could break into other user’s files, but you can consider those instances as outliners.

 Shared hosting has a bad reputation for speed.
 The reason is obvious.
 When a computer is used by multiple users, it will be slow only.
 Right?
 The same concept is true for web servers too.